The Approved Code Scheme is operated by the Chartered Trading Standards Institute

 Please find the Articles of Association here and the Memorandum of Association here.

-What is the role of the CCAB?
+What is the role of the ACSB?

 • Setting the Community Interest Company (CIC) objectives